 What are the Disney Boardwalk Resorts?

-Why Visit The Boardwalk Resorts?
+Why Visit The Disney Boardwalk Resorts?

-Visiting the Disney Resorts is one of our favorite things to do a great way to see everything Disney has to offer.
+Visiting the Disney Resorts is one of our favorite things to do and a great way to see everything Disney has to offer.
 The Boardwalk Resorts combine a New England, old school Atlantic City vibe that really makes you feel like you’re on a vacation at the seaside.
 A resort trip gets you access to restaurants, gift shops, grounds, and a hotel theme that you may not find anywhere else.
 Been to the Grand Floridian lately?
 Just walking in that place makes you feel like you’re transported to a different time.